sreevadde/actionformer_release/docs/USE_CASES.md

 ```
 Start
   │
+  ├─ What type of events are you detecting?
+  │   ├─ Point/instant events (duration ≈ 0) → SnapFormer
+  │   ├─ Segments with noisy labels → TBTFormer
+  │   └─ Segments with clean labels → ActionFormer (LocPointTransformer)
+  │
   ├─ Do you have multiple GPUs?
   │   ├─ Yes → Use train_ddp.py with DDP
   │   └─ No  → Use train.py (single GPU)